robcarver17/pysystemtrade/docs/futures.md

 The script does two things:

 1. Generate a list of futures contracts, starting with the first contract defined in [this .csv](/sysdata/quandl/QuandlFuturesConfig.csv) and following the *price cycle*.
 The last contract in that series is the contract we'll currently hold, given the 'ExpiryOffset' parameter.
-2. For each contract, get the prices from Quandl and write them into Mongo DB.
+2. For each contract, get the prices from Quandl and write them into Arctic / Mongo DB.

 <a name="roll_calendars"></a>
 ## Roll calendars